arulrajnet/adblockplus-server/README.md

 ![Alt](images/adblock-server-forward.png "Forward Proxy")

 Note: There is no gureentee App in your smartphone also follow the proxy which is set in your browser.
-Refer this [Stackoverflow thread][http://stackoverflow.com/questions/24417242/do-android-proxy-settings-apply-to-all-apps-on-the-device]
+Refer this [Stackoverflow thread][so-thread]

 ### Transparent Proxy